AugustHS/DLNLP_assignment23_24/README.md

 The Emotions Dataset for NLP downloaded from Kaggle was used as the original dataset for this project, and the performance of these models was comprehensively evaluated through operations such as data preprocessing, model construction, training and validation.

 ## The organization of this project
-There are three deep-learning models for this project, divided into two differnt tasks.
+The link for the datasets used in this project: https://www.kaggle.com/datasets/praveengovi/emotions-dataset-for-nlp There are three deep-learning models for this project, divided into two differnt tasks.
 ### Task A: Building two custom models (CNN and LSTM)
   - Model A: a CNN-based model